rock3tmedia/milkstateApp/README.md

 Quickly prototype your applications with complete full-stack capabilities.
 Unlike other prototyping frameworks, Milkstate allows you to continue developing on the prototype to turn it into a fully functional app.
 The endpoints are in PHP by default, but can easily be changed.

+The main goal of developing this framework was to provide a seemless user experience that avoids flickers and content loading blips like that of popular frameworks.

 ### Prerequisites

 Apache 2.4, PHP Version 5.5.34, MYSQL, Node, Bower